About us

 The Benefits of Physical Activity for Older Adults

-The impact of regular movement on older adults is clear — and it goes far beyond just exercise:
+The impact of regular movement on older adults is clear and far reaching:

 • Reduces the risk of falls by improving balance and coordination.